abgnpr/BlueMug/README.md

 to its successful compilation and execution (including all intermediate and iterated steps and requirements).

-Uses (for compilation and runtime support)
+Uses (for compiling and runtime support)

  - MinGW GCC Toolchain 8.1.0
  - Python 3.7.2